 Tai Chi As a Martial Art

-There’s an old joke where, if you ask 1000 Tai Chi practitioners how to do Tai Chi, they will give you 1001 answers.
-This is a widely studied and differentiated form of exercise.
+There’s an old joke that says if you ask 1000 Tai Chi practitioners how to do Tai Chi, they will give you 1001 answers.
+This refers to how Tai Chi is a widely studied and differentiated form of exercise.
 While it may appear to be calming and relaxed, or as one practitioner called it “poetry in motion,” it was also designed to be a formidable martial art.